felipevieira/lastfm-telegram-shouter/README.md

 Todo:

-* Write a custom lastfm / *.fm wrapper that exposes more data at once so I can do with less api calls
+* Write a custom lastfm / *.fm wrapper that exposes more data at once so I can do with less api calls;
-* Make the posted messages prettier (if the link previews showed album art, I'd use that)
+* Make the posted messages prettier (if the link previews showed album art, I'd use that);
-* Potentially say when someone has a song on repeat (maybe only say something every 5 scrobbles to avoid spam / potential duplicate messages)
+* Potentially say when someone has a song on repeat (maybe only say something every 5 scrobbles to avoid spam / potential duplicate messages);
-* Possibly track artists/albums/tracks for the channel so stats can be posted daily on what's listened to
+* Possibly track artists/albums/tracks for the channel so stats can be posted daily on what's listened to;
-* Have the bot edit its last message for that person when their scrobble count remains the same so that there's less spam (i.e. changing songs rapidly)
+* Have the bot edit its last message for that person when their scrobble count remains the same so that there's less spam (i.e. changing songs rapidly);
+* Elaborate a trending artist/rhythm list on a daily basis.